googlefonts/fb-variable-values/docs/variable-values-tool.md

 layout : default
 ---

-A tool to view and edit font values in multiple designspace sources at once.
+A tool to view and edit font values in multiple designspace sources.
 {: .lead}